-The unconsolidated financial statements are presented in Kazakhstani tenge, which is the Company's functional and presentation currency.
-Transactions in foreign currencies are initially recognised in the functional currency of the Company at exchange rate at the date of the transactions.
+The consolidated financial statements are presented in Kazakhstani tenge, which is the Group's functional and presentation currency.
+Transactions in foreign currencies are initially recognised in the functional currency of the Group at exchange rate at the date of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.
-Gains and losses resulting from the translation of foreign currency transactions are recognised in the unconsolidated statement of profit or loss as foreign exchange net gain/loss.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
+Gains and losses resulting from the translation of foreign currency transactions are recognised in the consolidated statement of profit or loss as foreign exchange net gain/loss.
+Non-monetary items that are measured cost in a foreign currency are translated using the exchange rate at the date of the transaction.
 Non-monetary items that are measured in terms of fair value in a foreign currency are translated using the exchange rates as at the dates of fair value measurement.